-Decision-making and the Dark Matter of Knowing.
+Decision-Making & The Dark Matter of Knowing.

 As a leader, you know sometimes decision-making can be difficult.
 The reason making decisions can be difficult is because very often, we know there’s a logical, rational way we’re supposed to approach a choice, a way that can be diagrammed and outlined with absolute logic.